1i8/Growtopia-Forwarder/README.md

 ## Important
 - No, don't expect help from me this has been discontinued ages ago
 - this has been released for the memes
+- Make sure to credit me if you use this
 ## Installation
 - simply upload the "trash" folder to your webhost